Old Botanical Garden, Zurich: Katz bulwark (Bollwerk zur Katz)

 The Bollwerk zur Katz (German name) is besides the Bauschänzli river island the last remaining bulwark of the 17th-century city fortifications.
-The first structures of this bastion were built between 1648 and 1664, the final expansion took place from 1673 to 1675.
-The final construction stage of this centrally positioned military factory on Schanzengraben had also two casemates, two underground vaults for purposes of defense, and a cavalier on hilltop that was overlooking the area outside of the Schanzengraben moat.
+The first structures of this bastion were built between 1648 and 1664 and the final expansion took place from 1673 to 1675.
+The final construction stage of this centrally positioned military factory on Schanzengraben also had two casemates, two underground vaults for purposes of defense, and a cavalier on the hilltop that was overlooking the area outside of the Schanzengraben moat.
 The cavalier was particularly a strong increased gun emplacement, which towered over the adjacent defense walls and thus enabled additional covering fire.
-Thanks to the altitude, a strong and large-scale defense was maintained by its powerful and therefore more far-reaching guns up to the present General-Guisan-Quai on lakeshore respectively the Sihlfeld area towards the Limmat Valley.
-As of 1661 originated there also, incidentally, the only access for larger carriages into the town, the so-called Sihlporte which is the name of the area west of the botanical garden at the present Schanzengraben moat.
-After discontinuation of defense purposes, from 1834 the upstream curtain walls were demolished, and in 1935 the hilltop bulwark was rebuilt to house the Gessner-Garten.
+Thanks to the altitude, a strong and large-scale defense was maintained by its powerful and therefore more far-reaching guns up to the present General-Guisan-Quai on the lake shore, the Sihlfeld area towards the Limmat Valley.
+From at least 1661 there originated also, incidentally, the only access for larger carriages into the town, the so-called Sihlporte which is the name of the area west of the botanical garden at the present Schanzengraben moat.
+After the cessation of defense purposes, from 1834 the upstream curtain walls were demolished, and in 1935 the hilltop bulwark was rebuilt to house the Gessner-Garten.